Koszulity of directed categories in representation stability theory: Introduction

 Then $\tC$ is a Koszul category if and only if $\tD$ is a Koszul category. \end{theorem}

-\begin{remark} Let us call the directed graded $k$-linear category $\tD$ defined in Theorem \ref{main-theorem-2} the \emph{essential subcategory} of $\tC$.
-It is immediate from Theorem \ref{main-theorem-2} that if two directed graded $k$-linear categories have isomorphic essential subcategories, then they are both Koszul when any one of them is Koszul. \end{remark}
+\begin{remark} Let us call the directed graded $\bk$-linear category $\tD$ defined in Theorem \ref{main-theorem-2} the \emph{essential subcategory} of $\tC$.
+It is immediate from Theorem \ref{main-theorem-2} that if two directed graded $\bk$-linear categories have isomorphic essential subcategories, then they are both Koszul when any one of them is Koszul.
+We emphasize that the conclusion holds because we are considering \emph{directed} categories; it fails for general $\bk$-linear categories or $\bk$-algebras. \end{remark}

-\subsection{Directed graded $k$-linear categories of type $\Ai$}
+\subsection{Directed graded $\bk$-linear categories of type $\Ai$}

-We say that a directed graded $k$-linear category $\tC$ is of \emph{type $\Ai$} if:
+We say that a directed graded $\bk$-linear category $\tC$ is of \emph{type $\Ai$} if:

 \begin{itemize} \item $\Ob(\tC)=\Z_+$ with the natural partial order on $\Z_+$;